-Tristan Louth-Robins (*1981, Adelaide, South Australia) is an Australian artist working principally in the medium of sound art.
-Ideas of sound and its signification are key elements in Louth-Robins’ work, traversing the space between the visual and aural his sound art is realised through the mediums of recordings, installation and performance.
+Tristan Louth-Robins is a South Australian artist working principally in the medium of sound art.
+Ideas of sound and its signification are key elements in Louth-Robins’ practice, traversing the space between the visual and aural his work is realised through the mediums of recordings, installation, visual art and performance.
 He is interested in sound and its associative implications – including its relationship to objects, technology, urban space, memory and the natural world.
-Since 2005 Louth-Robins has performed and exhibited work in Australia and internationally as a solo artist, whilst occasionally collaborating with visual artists, musicians and performers.

 From 2006 to 2007 he directed the Tyndall Assembly, an experimental music concert series held at the Gallery De La Catessen in Adelaide.

 Since 2011, he has facilitated the Fleurieu Sound Map.